Skip to content

 Step 3: Access Web UI

-Now, access the CSF interface in your browser with the specified port.
-For this tutorial; we used 1025 port and accessed the CSF admin panel by opening our browser and going to:
+Access the CSF interface in your browser with the specified IP and port.
+For these docs; we used port 1025.

 CSF Login Interface

-After successful login, you will find the screen like below.
+After successful login, you should see the following:

 CSF Main Dashboard